glgerard/cloud-mdbn/doc/HOWTO.md

 [Amazon EC2 Key Pairs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
 for instructions how to create the key pair.

+Make sure that you have `boto3` installed as a python module (if unsure run from the command line `pip install boto3`).

-Go to the root directory of the repository and first set the `S3_BUCKET` variable to a unique AWS bucket name of your choice
+Now go to the root directory of the repository and first set the `S3_BUCKET` variable to a unique AWS bucket name of your choice

     S3_BUCKET=your-bucket-name